franconte98/Kvoke/README.md

 - <ins>MetalLB:</ins> A load-balancer implementation for bare metal Kubernetes clusters.
 It provides a network load-balancer using standard routing protocols.

 - <ins>Weave:</ins> A simple and lightweight networking solution that creates a virtual network connecting all your Kubernetes pods.
 It is used as the Container Network Interface (CNI).

+Currently, `Kvoke` supports only Debian-based Linux distributions (such as Debian and Ubuntu), but support for additional distributions will be available soon.

+The HA default setup is configured with a 30-second failover, which offers a practical balance between functionality and usability.

 ## License